-Walking around the ruins I saw a 35mm film and I took a picture of it, but after a while, I saw there were also a lot of others negatives and some 120mm.
+Walking around the ruins I saw a 35mm film and I took a picture of it, but after a while, I saw there were also a lot of other negatives and some 120mm.
 This was really unexpected because walking randomly in China I always see on the ground playing cards, toys, shoes, never negatives.
-Usually I don’t pick up things that I find on the ground, but in this case, I thought “If I don’t pick them, of course, they will be destroyed since they were already abandoned by the owners.”
-All the120mm and 35mm films were in terrible conditions, covered by dried mud, dust.
+Usually, I don’t pick up things that I find on the ground, but in this case, I thought “If I don’t pick them, of course, they will be destroyed since they were already abandoned by the owners.”
+All the 120mm and 35mm films were in terrible conditions, covered by dried mud, dust.